Prognosis and survival for Wilms tumour

 Type of tumour

-In children who have had chemotherapy before surgery, several other types of tumour can be determined.
-Blastemal-predominant tumours (tumours with lots of anaplasia left after chemotherapy) have a poorer prognosis.
-Completely necrotic tumours (tumours where all cells have died with chemotherapy) have a better prognosis.
+Wilms tumours can also be categorized based on how the cancer cells look after chemotherapy and before surgery.
+Blastemal-predominant tumours (tumours with lots of anaplasia left after chemotherapy) have a worse prognosis.
+Completely necrotic tumours (tumours in which all cancer cells have died with chemotherapy) have a better prognosis.

 Age

 Younger age is a favourable prognostic factor.
-Children under 2 with favourable histology tumours that have not spread have a better prognosis than older children.
+Wilms tumour in children under 2 has a better prognosis than Wilms tumour in older children.

-Several genetic syndromes, including Beckwith-Wiedemann, Denys-Drash and WAGR, are associated with the risk of developing Wilms tumours in both kidneys.
-In general, children with these genetic syndromes have tumours that respond well to therapy and no increased risk of relapse.
+Several inherited conditions, including Beckwith-Wiedemann syndrome, Denys-Drash syndrome and WAGR syndrome, are associated with the risk of developing Wilms tumours in both kidneys.
+In general, Wilms tumour in children with these inherited conditions responds well to treatment and has no increased risk of recurrence.
 But there is a higher incidence of serious kidney disease (end-stage renal disease, or ESRD) in children with Wilms tumours in both kidneys.

 Expert review and references

-• National Cancer Institute.
-Wilms Tumor and Other Childhood Kidney Tumors Treatment (PDQ®) Health Professional Version.
-Bethesda, MD: National Cancer Institute; 2012.
+• PDQ® Pediatric Treatment Editorial Board.
+Wilms Tumor and Other Childhood Kidney Tumors Treatment (PDQ®) – Health Professional Version.
+Bethesda, MD: National Cancer Institute; 2025. https://www.cancer.gov/.

 Survival statistics for Wilms tumour